Matinee Idol (film)

 Matinee Idol is a 1933 British crime film directed by George King and starring Camilla Horn, Miles Mander and Marguerite Allan.
 The screenplay concerns a young actress who is suspected of murder.
 It was shot at Wembley Studios in London.
 The film's sets were designed by the art director J. Elder Wills.
 It was a quota quickie distributed by United Artists.

-Plot summary
+Plot

 A young actress is suspected of murder when a matinee idol she had prevented seducing her sister is found dead.